Fabbbou/dotfiles/README.md

 # dotfiles
-This is my dotfile repo, everything starts from here.
+This is my dotfiles repo.
+I use this to install all my aliases and scripts on every OS I'm using to make my life easier.

 ## Requirements
 You need just to have: